Dyson V11 Torque Drive vs. Outsize

 These cordless stick vacuums excel on carpets, as evidenced by the high carpet test scores.
 The Torque Drive picked up 99.26% of surface debris, while the Outsized aced all the tests (100%).

-Both picked up 100% in deep cleaning tests at the Max setting.
+Both achieved 100% in deep-cleaning tests at the Max setting.
 But the Outsize did better in the middle setting (100% vs. 99.97%).
-And the Torque Drive did better in eco mode (94% vs. 90%).
+The Torque Drive performed better in eco mode (94% vs. 90%).

 Hair Wrap Comparison [on carpets]